A Trip to the WaterWorks Education Center

 We look forward to seeing you!

+Space is limited to 350 students per day and is quickly filled up early in the school year.
 Attendance is free and advance reservations are required.
-Download a WaterWorks Education Center Field Trip Request Form to register for one day of WaterWeek.
-Participation in the art contest is not required.
-Space is limited to 350 students per day.
+Please download a WaterWorks Education Center Field Trip Request Form to register for one day of WaterWeek.